cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - `client_identity`, an optional client identity (present only in the `custom_identifier` mode)
 - `server_identity`, an optional server identity (present only in the `custom_identifier` mode)

+Note that the total size of the Envelope is equal to Nsk + Nh + 33 bytes.

 ## Registration Messages

 ~~~